chancee-ldn/futuba-arduino/README.md

 ### Notes
 Rust needs to know where to look for the Arduino: find the `serial_port` variable and adjust to suit your system.
-It should listed under `cd /dev`, you can unplug and plugin again, or there is a 'dmesg' trick after a restart.
+It should listed: `ls /dev`, you can unplug and plugin again, or there is a 'dmesg' trick after a restart.

 #### Mac OS
 `let serial_port = "/dev/.usbmodem4101"`
 #### Khadas + Ubuntu
-`let serial_port = "/dev/serial/by-path/"`
+`let serial_port = "/dev/serial/by-path/xxx"`

 ### Resources